SRCCUTOVERDESTIndependent · No vendor bias · Updated Apr 2026

 Retire10–15%

-Decision framework: Use strategic importance × modernisation benefit × urgency to classify each workload.
-High strategic importance + high modernisation benefit = refactor.
-Low strategic importance + tight timeline = rehost.
+Classify each workload by strategic importance × modernisation benefit × urgency.
+High strategic + high modernisation = refactor.
+Low strategic + tight timeline = rehost.
 Everything in between = replatform.

-What is lift-and-shift migration and how much does it cost?+
+Q. What is lift-and-shift migration and how much does it cost?

 Lift-and-shift (rehost) moves workloads to cloud with minimal modification.
-It costs $3,000–$8,000 per workload upfront — the cheapest migration strategy.
-However, because workloads aren't optimised for cloud, ongoing costs are 10–15% higher than on-premise over 3 years.
-Best for: legacy apps with tight timelines, early cloud adoption phases, workloads planned for retirement within 2 years.
+It costs $3,000-$8,000 per workload upfront, the cheapest migration strategy.
+Because workloads are not optimised for cloud, ongoing costs run 5-15% higher than on-premise over 3 years.
+Best for: legacy apps with tight timelines, early cloud adoption, workloads planned for retirement within 2 years.

-What is the difference between replatform and refactor migration cost?+
+Q. What is the difference between replatform and refactor cost?

-The 7Rs are: Rehost (lift-and-shift), Replatform (targeted optimisation), Refactor/Re-architect (rebuild for cloud), Repurchase (move to SaaS), Retire (decommission), Retain (keep on-premise), Relocate (move to cloud infrastructure without OS changes).
-The most commonly used in enterprise migrations are Rehost (40–60% of workloads), Replatform (20–30%), and Retire (10–15%).
+The 7Rs are: Rehost (lift-and-shift), Replatform (targeted optimisation), Refactor / Re-architect, Repurchase (move to SaaS), Retire (decommission), Retain (keep on-premise), Relocate (cloud infrastructure layer without OS changes).
+The most commonly used in enterprise migrations are Rehost (40-60% of workloads), Replatform (20-30%), and Retire (10-15%).

-What is the cheapest way to migrate to cloud?+
+Q. What is the cheapest way to migrate to cloud?

-The cheapest upfront approach is lift-and-shift (rehost) at $3,000–$8,000 per workload.
-To minimise total cost: (1) Use free migration tools (AWS MGN, Azure Migrate, Google Cloud Migrate), (2) Negotiate MAP/Azure credits, (3) Right-size cloud instances before committing to reserved pricing, (4) Identify workloads to retire before migrating, (5) Transfer large datasets physically (AWS Snowball) to avoid egress fees.
+Lift-and-shift is cheapest upfront.
+To minimise total cost: use free migration tools (AWS Application Migration Service, Azure Migrate, Google Cloud Migrate), apply for partner credits (AWS MAP, Azure FastTrack), right-size before reserving capacity, retire workloads before migrating, and ship large datasets physically (AWS Snowball) to avoid egress fees.